qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 ## Notes

 - The dashboard uses RSS feeds and status pages to determine service availability
-- Some services may show "Unknown" status if their status pages are not accessible
+- Some services may show "Unknown" status if their status pages are not accessible or layout has changed.
 - Debug information is available in the collapsible section at the bottom